 Penland Gallery & Visitors Center, Penland School of Crafts, 3135 Conley Ridge Rd, Penland.
-Ongoing - The Penland Gallery and Visitors Center is one of the finest showcases for contemporary craft in the Southeast.
+John and Robyn Horn Gallery, Through May 13 - "I dwell in Possibility," the title of the first exhibit of the season at Penland, taken after a poem by Emily Dickinson, the exhibition includes work in ceramic, glass, metal, painting, photography, printmaking, and wood with considerable mixing of media.
+The fifteen artists represented will be teaching workshops at Penland School of Crafts in 2018.
+Focus Gallery, Through May 13 - "GATHER | Eat, Drink, Enjoy," which showcases elegant, functional classware by Courtney Dodd and Nickolaus Fruin.
+Ongoing - The Penland Gallery and visitors Center is one of the finest snowcases for contemporary craft in the Southeast.
 The gallery exhibits and sells work by current and former Penland instructors, resident artists, and former students from around the country.
 A knowledgeable staff provides information about the school's programs, the artists, and studios in the area.
-The expanded exhibition spaces, sales gallery, and educational visitors center gallery provides a remarkable destination for visitors to Penland School and the surrounding arts community.
+The expanded exhibition spaces. sales gallery, and educational visitors center gallery provides a remarkable destination for visitors to Penland School and the surrounding arts community.
 Hours: Tue.-Sat., 10am-5pm & Sun. noon-5pm.
 Contact: 828/765-6211 or at (http://penland.org/gallery/).